quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 #### Discrete-Time Signals
 Background context explaining discrete-time signals.
 A discrete-time signal is characterized by an integer-valued independent variable (n ∈ ℤ).
 While its value can be a real number, the term "discrete-time signal" indicates that the signal's values are defined only at integer points in time.

-We often visualize continuous-time signals as ordinary function plots with time on the horizontal axis and the signal value \( p(t) \) on the vertical axis.
+We often visualize continuous-time signals as ordinary function plots with time on the horizontal axis and the signal value $p(t)$ on the vertical axis.
 In contrast, discrete-time signals can be plotted similarly but are only defined for specific integer values of n (see Figure 14.7).

 Discrete-time signals can be thought of as a sampled version of continuous-time signals through digitization or analog-to-digital conversion.